the-fool/unicorn/content/courses/intro.md

 ## Structure

-We value your time, and so the course has two identical meetings per week: Tuesdays from 5:30 - 8:00pm and Saturdays from 9:30am to noon.
+We value your time, and so the course has two identical meetings per week: Mondays from 5:30 - 8:00pm and Saturdays from 9:30am to noon.
 By signing up, you are free to attend either (or both!) as your schedule allows.

 This course prepares you for a job as a web developer.
 Creating websites, designing UX, and building mobile apps are all built on the skills you'll gain in this course.
 Build a strong software development foundation and learn how to use HTML, CSS, JavaScript, and various libraries to create fully-functional web apps.